explosion/spaCy/website/docs/usage/index.md

 ### pip {#pip}

-Using pip, spaCy releases are available as source packages and binary wheels (as of v2.0.13).
+Using pip, spaCy releases are available as source packages and binary wheels.

 ```bash
 $ pip install -U spacy